 The fact that I find most amazing is that with 250 drink cans you can have 1 bicycle frame!
-This always surprise me a lot.
+This always surprises me a lot.

-With this short guide you will master recycling in Paris like a pro in few minutes.
+With this short guide, you will master recycling in Paris like a pro in a few minutes.

 Waste Sorting in Paris, The Yellow Bin

-If you throw away things in the yellow bin, you will be partecipating to waste sorting throwing away cardboard packaging, plastic bottles, metal packaging and all the paper.
-In the yellow bin you can recycle small electrical appliances also.
+If you throw away things in the yellow bin, you will be participating to waste sorting throwing away cardboard packaging, plastic bottles, metal packaging, and all the paper.
+In the yellow bin, you can recycle small electrical appliances also.

 When you have to get rid of bottles or containers of all sorts, you can throw away caps and lids too, better if firmly screwed on.
 You don’t have to wash anything but what you throw must be empty.
 You will make recycling more efficient!